This page is managed by Dr. Thomas Edgar, The University of Texas at Austin

 - Brigham Young University: Course notes, computer tools and demo code are available on the web-page

-- McMaster University: Has comprehensive undergraduate Process Control course material along with exercises.
-Recommended book – Marlin, T., Process Control: Designing Processes and Control Systems for Dynamic Performance, McGraw Hill, New York, 2000.
+- McMaster University: Comprehensive undergraduate Process Control course material along with exercises.
+Recommended book – Marlin, T., Process Control: Designing Processes and Control Systems for Dynamic Performance.

 - Arizona State University: Extensive course notes on a variety of topics by Dr. Dan Rivera.